-Tampuan is an Mon-Khmer language spoken in parts of Ratanakiri Province in the north east of Cambobia by about 57,000 people.
-It belongs to the Central Bahnaric branch of the Mon-Khmer language family and is closely related to Bahnar and Alak.
+Tampuan is a member of the Bahnaric branch of the Mon-Khmer language family.
+It is spoken in parts of Ratanakiri Province in the north east of Cambobia by about 57,000 people.
+It is closely related to Bahnar and Alak.

 In 1997 a number of organisations, including the Cambodian government, UNESCO and NGOs, got together to develop a script for Tampuan - before than it had not been written.
 They came up with a modified version of the Khmer alphabet, which was approved for use in 2003.

 Information about the Tampuan language and people

 If you need to type in many different languages, the Q International Keyboard can help.
 It enables you to type almost any language that uses the Latin, Cyrillic or Greek alphabets, and is free.